 An onboarding video that creatively explains policy details with memorable visuals is one way to do this.
-Plus, the personalization factor quickly establishes that you see your new customer as a unique and valued individual, not just another sale in the bag.
-This is a key point, as only 28% of insurance customers reported being satisfied with their provider’s level of personalization.
+Plus, the personalisation factor quickly establishes that you see your new customer as a unique and valued individual, not just another sale in the bag.
+This is a key point, as only 28% of insurance customers reported being satisfied with their provider’s level of personalisation.

-Watch how Allianz did this with their award-winning personalized onboarding video.
+Watch how Allianz did this with their award-winning personalised onboarding video.

 Read more about the concept and how it all came together in our blog post.

 Proactive Customer Service

 To really strengthen and solidify your customers’ loyalty, you’ll need to not only meet their expectations of customer service but surpass them.
 In addition to addressing the questions and difficulties that your customers have, be proactive about anticipating any issues so you can solve them before they’re even brought up.

 Providing digital resources is an efficient way to proactively provide customers with the solutions they need.
 At the same time, by allowing customers to self-serve, service agents are freed up to answer more pressing concerns that need human contact.